php-dev-br/laravel-doc-pt-br/passport.md

 Passport includes two middleware that may be used to verify that an incoming request is authenticated with a token that has been granted a given scope.
-To get started, add the following middleware to the `$middlewareAliases` property of your `app/Http/Kernel.php` file:
+To get started, add the following middleware to the `$routeMiddleware` property of your `app/Http/Kernel.php` file:

     'scopes' => \Laravel\Passport\Http\Middleware\CheckScopes::class,
     'scope' => \Laravel\Passport\Http\Middleware\CheckForAnyScope::class,